Asymptotic Dynamics of Open Quantum Systems and Modular Theory: Abstract

 \end{remark} \end{subsection}

-\end{section} \begin{section}{Unitary asymptotic dynamics} One of the most intriguing features of Theorem~\ref{Wolf_struc} is the occurrence of permutations in the asymptotic action~\eqref{struc_phiP} of $\Phi$, which makes the peripheral channel $\Phi_{P}$, i.e. the asymptotic dynamics, not a unitary channel.
-Thus one may ask about the conditions on $\Phi$ under which the quantum channel $\Phi_{P}$ is unitary.
+\end{section} \begin{section}{Unitary asymptotic dynamics} One of the most intriguing features of Theorem~\ref{Wolf_struc} is the occurrence of permutations in the asymptotic action~\eqref{struc_phiP} of $\Phi$, which makes the peripheral map $\Phi_{P}$, i.e.\ the asymptotic dynamics, not generally unitary.
+Thus one may ask about the conditions on $\Phi$ under which the map $\Phi_{P}$ is unitary.
 Two sufficient conditions are provided in the following Theorem~\cite{AFK_asympt}.